 Accrued retirement benefits or prepaid pension costs are recorded at an amount calculated based on the retirement benefit obligation and the fair value of the pension plan assets at the end of the current fiscal year.
 For calculating the retirement benefit obligation, the benefit formula basis has been adopted for attributing projected benefits to periods.

-Past service cost is being amortized by the straight-line method over periods which are shorter than the average remaining years of service of the eligible employees at the time incurred.
+Past service cost is being amortized as incurred by the straight-line method over periods which are shorter than the average remaining years of service of the eligible employees.

-Actuarial gain and loss are amortized by the straight-line method from the following year over periods which are shorter than the average remaining years of service of the eligible employees at the time incurred.
+Actuarial gain and loss are amortized from the year following the year in which the gain and loss are recognized by the straight-line method over periods which are shorter than the average remaining years of service of the eligible employees.